Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Geforce GTX 760 should theoretically be a little bit better than the Radeon R9 380 2G overall. (explain)
+Memory BandwidthIn theory, the Geforce GTX 760 should be a bit faster than the Radeon R9 380 2G overall. (explain)

-Texel RateThe Radeon R9 380 2G should be a bit (approximately 15%) faster with regards to texture filtering than the Geforce GTX 760. (explain)
+Texel RateThe Radeon R9 380 2G will be just a bit (approximately 15%) faster with regards to texture filtering than the Geforce GTX 760. (explain)

-Pixel RateThe Geforce GTX 760 is a bit (about 1%) better at full screen anti-aliasing than the Radeon R9 380 2G, and should be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe Geforce GTX 760 will be a small bit (approximately 1%) more effective at AA than the Radeon R9 380 2G, and will be able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison